authts/oidc-client-ts/docs/protocols/authorization-code-grant-with-pkce.md

 # Authorization Code Grant with Proof Key for Code Exchange (PKCE)

 The authorization code protocol is part of OAuth 2.0 (defined in [OAuth 2.0 RFC 7636](https://tools.ietf.org/html/rfc7636)).
 It involves the exchange of an authorization code for a token.
-This is the recommend authorization code flow in the [OAuth 2.1 draft](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#section-10).
+This is the recommended authorization code flow in the [OAuth 2.1 draft](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#section-10).

 ## Principle of function